 This was also the case in Israel for a ninth century prophet named Micaiah.
 He made the very unpopular and dangerous choice to speak God's word to a hostile audience that included the king of his country as well as another King from a country that housed the Temple of God and a country which knew the truth.
-Then as now, arrayed against the prophetic word of God was the political forces of the state and the false prophets of deceit, ready to endorse all evil political and military decisions.
+Then as now, arrayed against the prophetic word of God was the political forces of the state and the false prophets of deceit, ready to endorse any and all evil political and military decisions.
 Still, as in the days of Micaiah and as always, the sovereign Lord God Almighty reigns in all the affairs of men and His will has been done; is being done and will be done!

 Micaiah showed great courage and trust in Yahweh.
 He well knew that if he spoke God's truth persecution would follow, maybe even the loss of his life.
 Nevertheless, he put himself at risk and delivered God's message.
 The prophet was committed to speaking God's truth regardless of opposition and personal cost and thereby laid down a challenge to all subsequent believers.
 Many have since taken up that challenge.
 What risks are you prepared to take and what are you prepared to lose for the sake of Jesus Christ?

-The books of First and Second Kings detail that very turbulent period in the history of Israel that had such a promising start with the ascension of Solomon to the Davidic throne, but which ultimately ended with the exile of Judah to Babylon in 586 B.C.
-The Northern Kingdom of Israel had long before this exile of Judah to Babylon had themselves been exiled to Assyria in 722 B.C.
+The books of First and Second Kings detail that very turbulent period in the history of Israel that had such a promising start with the ascension of Solomon to the Davidic throne, but which ultimately ended with the exile of the Northern Kingdom to Assyria in 722 B.C. and the exile of Judah to Babylon in 586 B.C.

-Sadly, these two books in effect catalogue the story of Israel's persistent rebellions against the terms of their covenant with Yahweh, divine judgment in the form of the curses prescribed in Deuteronomy 27-28, Israel's returns to God, and God's responding mercy.
+Sadly, these two books show the story of Israel's persistent rebellions against the terms of their covenant with Yahweh, divine judgment in the form of the curses prescribed in Deuteronomy 27-28, Israel's returns to God, and God's responding mercy.

 Noteworthy, Israel's unfaithfulness, rebellions, and idolatry during this period, happened in the face of God's prophets constantly in their ears calling them to repentance, providing divine guidance to their kings and giving warnings of God's judgments!

-At the time of our Text Ahab is King in Israel and has a well-earned reputation as one of its most evil, in a line of 'worthy' candidates.
+At the time of our Text Ahab is King in Israel and has a well-earned reputation as one of its most evil Kings.
 He was a committed idolater and made idolatry the official religion in Israel.
 The prior chapter 21 details how his even more wicked wife Jezebel conspired and had a man murdered so the king could take a vineyard he long coveted.

 Jehoshaphat a pious man is king in Judah, but he had married his son to Ahab's daughter, thus creating a matrimonial alliance.
 A righteous man had thus allied himself to an evil family.
 This he did for political gains for Jehoshaphat's weakness was that there should be peace "at all costs" and so he would compromise and temporize in order to maintain peace to fulfill his dreams that Judah, the Southern Kingdom, and Israel, the Northern Kingdom, be reunited.

-Without even reading anything else, we know that this would not end well for the man of God and his family and in 2 Chronicles 19:2-3, a prophet of God rebuked Jehoshaphat for his relationship to Ahab and his family: "Shouldest thou help the ungodly, and love them that hate the Lord?
+Without even reading anything else, we know that this would not end well for the man of God and his family and in 2 Chronicles 19:2-3, a prophet of God rebuked King Jehoshaphat for his relationship to Ahab and his family: "Shouldest thou help the ungodly, and love them that hate the Lord?
 Therefore is wrath upon thee from before the Lord".